 The image below shows the spreadsheet that was used for this exam question.

 The question wording itself should provide guidance on the steps a student should follow.
-As shown above, students are instructed to 1) select the link that opens a pre-populated spreadsheet, 2) create the required formula or calculation, 3) select the button “Click here to save your work”, and 4) paste the resulting URL into the answer field for the essay or short answer question.
+As shown above, students are instructed to 1) select the link that opens a pre-populated spreadsheet, 2) create the required formula or calculation, 3) select the button “Click here to save your work”, and 4) paste the resulting URL into the answer field for the essay question.

 After the spreadsheet file has been saved, a dialog will remind students to copy the resulting URL to the answer field using CTRL + V.

-Following the exam, the instructor will see a unique URL within the LMS for each student who provided an answer for the essay or short answer question.
+Following the exam, the instructor will see a unique URL within the LMS for each student who provided an answer for the essay question.
 Upon selecting the URL with a standard browser (not LockDown Browser), the spreadsheet tool will open and the student’s work will be shown for that question.

 Note: the spreadsheet tool is not available for the McGraw-Hill ALEKS or Pearson MyLab integrations.